yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/functions/index.md

 walkDog()
 ```

 The last line of the code snippet is what **calls** the function.
-If we have this code in a Playground and open up the console, we should see each step printed out.
+If we run this code in a repl.it file, we should see each step printed out.

 <div class="try-it">
   <h2>Try It: Declaring & Calling a Function</h2>